Meet our dedicated team working to end rape in war

 The Panzi team is made up of 750+ Congolese doctors, nurses, psychologists, lawyers, and management professionals who are dedicated to the holistic care of survivors of sexual violence in DRC and around the world.

-Dr. Denis Mukwege is the President, Founder, and Chief Medical Officer of Panzi Hospital and Foundation.
+Dr. Denis Mukwege is the Founder of Panzi Hospital and Foundation.
 For over 20 years, he has been an outspoken advocate for women’s rights and against sexual and gender-based violence.
 He has spoken in front of the United Nations, the European Parliament, the G7 Gender Equality Council, and around the world.
 In 2018, he received the Nobel Peace Prize for his efforts to end rape as a weapon of war.

 Christine Schuler Deschryver is the Vice President of Panzi Foundation, and one of the organization’s most influential and inspiring leaders.
 In addition to her management responsibilities at Panzi, she is also the Co-Founder and Director of City of Joy, a transformational leadership community for women survivors of violence in Bukavu.
 You can learn more about “Mama Christine” and her inspiring work in the Netflix documentary City of Joy.